Calling 2018 WREN Summit Presenters

 by Eme Crawford on Oct 3, 2017

-WREN is now accepting submissions for panel presentations and break out sessions for our 2018 summit on April 9-10 in downtown Columbia.
+WREN is now accepting submissions for panel presentations and break out sessions for our 2018 summit in April, in downtown Columbia.
 Our focus this year is the economic empowerment of women.

 Click here to see examples of panels and breakout sessions from last year’s summit.